This page focuces on the history of the development of Sovereign Harbour. Below you will find a timeline of events.

 2017 - Community Centre planning application submitted.

-2017 - Service road for Community Centre and Innovation Park completed.
+The Community Centre and Innovation Park service road was completed.

 2018 - Collapse of Carillion plc